-It’s long been a mainstay of land-based casinos the world over, and now blackjack is forming the centrepiece of all top online gambling sites’ casino games suites.
+It's long been a mainstay of land-based casinos the world over, and now blackjack is forming the centerpiece of all top online gambling sites' casino suites.

-Indeed, when you sashay through the virtual doors of any of the industry's leading online blackjack sites, the game of ‘closest to 21’ is at the top of the gaming menu.
-Taking pride of place at the top of the lobby, Planet 7 Casino's blackjack offerings cover a range of variants.
-In fact, thanks to the 30 different variants on offer, including European, Multi-Hand and Vegas Strip, you'll be able to enjoy a complete blackjack experience without leaving the comfort of your own home.
+ITaking pride of place at the top of the lobby, Planet 7 Casino's blackjack offerings cover a range of variants.
+In fact, thanks to the 30 different variants on offer, including European, Multi-Hand and Vegas Strip, you'll be able to enjoy a complete blackjack experience without leaving your own home.

-And while the game is pretty much the same whether you’re playing online or off – get as close to 21 or go bust – the Internet boom has given gambling fans a whole new range of blackjack options.
-In the following paragraphs we've outlined some of the basic rules of blackjack; however, each time you ante-up at top online casino sites you'll be given a slew of resources to assist your play.
+The internet boom has also given gambling fans a whole new range of blackjack options.
+Each time you ante-up at top online casino sites you'll be given a slew of resources to assist your play.
 Whether you're looking for a reminder of the game's fundamentals or some slick tricks to help boost your win rate, the leading online blackjack sites will provide you with a wealth of in-game resources.

 A classic casino card game that has been around in one form or another for centuries, the object of blackjack is to draw a hand whose value is higher than that of the dealer's, but without going over 21.
 If you go over 21, you "bust"